Predicting and Enhancing the Fairness of DNNs with the Curvature of Perceptual Manifolds

 \subsubsection{Evaluation on CIFAR-10/100-LT}

-Table \ref{table1} summarizes the improvements of CR for several state-of-the-art methods on long-tailed CIFAR-10 and CIFAR-100, and we observe that CR significantly improves all methods.
+Tables \ref{table1} and \ref{table1_2} summarizes the improvements of CR for several state-of-the-art methods on long-tailed CIFAR-10 and CIFAR-100, and we observe that CR significantly improves all methods.
 For example, in the setting of IF $200$, CR results in performance gains of $2.3\%$, $2.1\%$, and $1.5\%$ for CE, Focal loss \cite{paper3}, and CB loss \cite{paper4}, respectively.
 When CR is applied to feature training, the performance of BBN \cite{paper5} is improved by more than $1\%$ on each dataset, which again validates that curvature imbalance negatively affects the learning of classifiers.
-When CR is applied to several state-of-the-art methods (e.g., RIDE + CMO \cite{paper8} (2022) and GCL \cite{paper9} (2022)), CR achieves higher classification accuracy with all IF settings of CIFAR-100-LT (Table \ref{table1_2}).
+When CR is applied to several state-of-the-art methods (e.g., RIDE + CMO \cite{paper8} (2022) and GCL \cite{paper9} (2022)), CR achieved higher classification accuracy with all IF settings of CIFAR-100-LT (Table \ref{table1_2}).